Addressing the Climate Challenge

 As a participant in the Smartway program established by the United States EPA, ADS is making our freight transportation more fuel-efficient by continuously optimizing vehicle use, fleet routes and shipping methods to meet our efficiency goals.

-Fuel economy was flat in Fiscal 2024 compared to the prior year as we believe we are near peak MPG with our current fleet assets.
-Through our fleet modernization effort, ADS purchased 150 new trucks in 2024 which will allow us to retire older less efficient models.
-The new trucks will have automatic manual transmissions that employ predictive shifting to deliver peak performance and fuel economy.
+Fuel economy was flat in Fiscal 2025 compared to the prior year as we believe we are near peak MPG with our current fleet assets.
+Through our fleet modernization effort, ADS put 249 new trucks into service since 2024 which will allow us to retire older less efficient models.
+The new trucks have automatic manual transmissions that employ predictive shifting to deliver peak performance and fuel economy.

 We believe there is further opportunity to improve fleet efficiency through adoption of additional technology solutions such as active tire monitoring and self-inflation capabilities, managed maintenance programs and training to reduce idle time, improve MPG and maximize engine efficiency.